Breaking Course Records at Pikes Peak

-TotalSim US and Honda Performance Development work together to conquer Pikes Peak
+TotalSim US and Honda Performance Development Collaborate to Break Pikes Peak Course Record

-Leading up to the 2018 Pikes Peak International Hill Climb, Acura Motorsports already held records on the mountain with RealTime Racing Driver Peter Cunningham but wanted to further improve performance of the Acura TLX-GT including aerodynamic performance to possibly set another record in the Pikes Peak Open Class.
+Leading up to the Hill Climb, Acura Motorsports already held records on the mountain with RealTime Racing Driver Peter Cunningham.
+However, they wanted to further improve overall and aerodynamic performance of the Acura TLX-GT to possibly set another record in the Pikes Peak Open Class.
 The Pikes Peak International Hill Climb is a grueling 12.42 mi, 156 turn race to the 14,115-foot summit.

 Type of TotalSim Engagement:

-HPD, having worked with TotalSim before on the TLX-GT and other projects, knew they could count on TotalSim to provide the necessary support and get information to them in the timeline needed.
-TotalSim in 2018 and then again in 2019 provided Computational Fluid Dynamics (CFD)* and aerodynamic design services to improve the performance of the Acura TLX-GT for the Pikes Peak run.
+HPD, having worked with TotalSim before on the TLX-GT and other projects, knew they could count on us to provide the necessary support and to get information to them in the timeline needed.
+TotalSim in 2018, and then again in 2019, provided Computational Fluid Dynamics (CFD)* and aerodynamic design services to improve the performance of the Acura TLX-GT for the Pikes Peak run.

 What TotalSim did:

-Over the two projects TotalSim refined the splitter design, completed a rear wing optimization, and redesigned the diffuser and rear fender all with an eye to improved aerodynamic performance.
-Both projects had a limited time line and budget and TotalSim leveraged their automated tools for simulation setup and data post processing to complete the project under the time and budget restrictions.
+Over the two projects, TotalSim refined the splitter design, completed a rear wing optimization and redesigned the diffuser and rear fender all to improve aerodynamic performance.
+Both projects had limited time lines and budgets so TotalSim leveraged OpenFoam with their own motorsports workflow to complete the project within the restrictions.

 The 2018 improvements included increasing the splitter design downforce by over 13% and the rear wing downforce by 3%.
 With the redesigned splitter and the rear wing at its optimal angle, the 2018 vehicle improved by nearly 22% in overall downforce and over 7% in Lift to Drag ratio.
 All this was completed in less than 20 CFD simulations.

 Then in 2019 the focus was to continue refinement of the rear wing (shown in the images below) and to redesign the rear fender and diffuser.
-Additional improvements were realized for the rear wing but more substantial improvement was obtained in the redesign of the diffuser and the rear fender.
+Additional improvements were realized for the rear wing, but more substantial improvements were obtained in the redesign of the diffuser and the rear fender.
 While there was a small (0.3%) increase in drag, the benefit was an overall 14.3% increase in downforce and a corresponding L/D improvement of over 14%.

-In 2019 Peter Cunningham (RealTime Racing) again drove the updated Acura TLX-GT to a first in class finish with a winning time of 09:24.433 and setting another course record for the Pikes Peak Open class.
+In 2019, Cunningham drove the updated Acura TLX-GT to a first in class finish with a winning time of 09:24.433 and setting another course record for the Pikes Peak Open class.

 Learn more about the ways TotalSim can help you overcome your aerodynamic challenges